 Healthy and delicious meals do not get much quicker than this chickpea and spinach curry that is ready in just 10 minutes.
 Very little preparation is required, so it basically makes itself.
 Tempted to order a curry?
 Try making this with ingredients you most likely have in your kitchen anyway and it is ready in a quarter of the time it would take a takeaway curry to arrive anyway.
 Also, it is just 200 calories and very low in fat.

 Do you want to be kept up to date on posts like How To Host The Perfect Garden BBQ Party?
 Please subscribe to the blog mailing list (it takes 30 seconds).
 You will get sent the new recipes straight to your inbox.
 Your email address won’t be passed on to anyone and you will never be spammed.

 We are big in to our herbs and spices, as they can transform the simplest of dishes, like spinach and chickpeas, into something much more exciting.
 I recently got sent this masala dabba from Kitchen Craft and I love it.
-I can have my most used herbs and spices on hand in this handy tin and just add a pinch as and when I need to.
+It means that I can have my most used herbs and spices on hand in this handy tin and just add a pinch as and when I need to.
 I got this balti dish that the curry is served in from there too.
 Having the meal served in an authentic dish makes me feel like I am eating in an Indian restaurant, but without having to spend the money on it, or eat too many calories.

 The most used in our kitchen, which feature in this dish, are ground coriander, cumin, paprika, salt and pepper, turmeric and of course chilli flakes/powder because they are flavour packed.
 You can pick spices up for really cheap, especially if you buy them in bigger packets and they really do make the dish.
 So don’t be afraid to start experimenting.
 Add a little more or a little less of each depending on your tastes.